Non-Invasive Positive Pressure Ventilation For the Hospitalist

 The Society of Hospital Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The Society of Hospital Medicine designates this live activity for a maximum of 0.75 AMA PRA Category 1 CreditTM.
+The Society of Hospital Medicine designates this enduring internet activity for a maximum of 0.75 AMA PRA Category 1 CreditTM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn a maximum of 0.75 MOC points in the American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC points.